Combatd/On_Premises_Private_Cloud_Automation/README.md

 ### IT Governance Using Prism Central
 IT governance can be achieved only when there is a provision to visualize IT resource consumption, analyze risks, and plan for future requirements.
 Prism Central caters to these requirements through the following capabilities:

+### Prism Capabilities

+1. Infrastructure Management
+Prism Central can manage your global Nutanix HCI infrastructure from one console.
+Prism simplifies and streamlines common workflows to make hypervisor and workload management as easy as checking your email.

+2. Just in Time Forecast
+Prism provides IT teams with visibility into how capacity is being used, an accurate forecast on how it will meet business demands, and a real-time insight of any hidden waste.

+3. Automatic Remediation
+It provides you with real-time performance behaviour of VMs, detects anomalies automatically, and enables the IT team to automate remediation.

+4. One Click Upgrades
+Prism solves update reluctance by offering one-click upgrades for each product within a cluster.
+The one-click upgrade process downloads the next version or allows you to upload manually as needed.